Vyral/krissy-mireles/_posts/2020-08-26-the-importance-of-picking-the-right-lender-in-your-real-estate-transaction.md

 {% include youtube.html %}

-Now more than ever, it’s critical that you pick the right lender for your real estate transaction.
+<p style="text-align:center;">Now more than ever, it’s critical that you pick the right lender for your real estate transaction.</p>

 I’m a listing agent, meaning that buyers and their agents come to me with lenders from all over the place, including local lenders, out-of-state lenders, and companies like QuickenLoans.
 As a seller’s agent, it’s important to not only look at the offers submitted to my clients but to also vet their lenders.